 Of course, one could hope that all employers would simply just stop using such harassing, discriminating, and offense language.
 Well, we can dream.

 If you feel that you are being discriminated based on your race, whatever race that may be, then call the right attorney.
 Race discrimination includes being harassed, fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, and denied wages.
-When you call the right attorney to schedule a free and confidential consultation at 866-797-6040, you will meet with an attorney from The Spitz Law Firm who will help you determine what your legal rights are.
+When you call the right attorney to schedule a free and confidential consultation at 866-797-6040, you will meet with an attorney from Spitz, The Employee’s Law Firm who will help you determine what your legal rights are.

 The materials available at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 You should contact an Ohio attorney to obtain advice with respect to race discrimination questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm or any individual attorney.